Karana316/flask-aws-tutorial/README.md

 7. For Deploy, choose AWS Elastic Beanstalk.
 Choose the Application name and Environment name you created in Elastic Beanstalk.
 Click Next.
 8. Review and create pipeline.

-Note that you can start the pipeline by clicking Release Change from the Pipelines or flask-aws pipeline screens.
+Note that for testing, you can start the pipeline by clicking Release Change from the Pipelines or flask-aws pipeline screens.

 ### File Differences on master-aws branch
  - There is no environment.config.
 This is because this file would overwrite the variables we